 Setup Failsafe on the Receiver

-For most Frsky receivers, there is a dedicated failsafe button (F/S or FS button), when pressed it remembers the stick position.
-To cut throttle at failsafe, make sure the throttle stick is at its lowest position when you press the button.
+For most Frsky receivers, there is a dedicated failsafe button (F/S or FS button), when pressed it remembers the stick and switch positions.
+When pressing the button, make sure the throttle stick is at its lowest position, arming switch at the disarmed position, and buzzer switch at the activated position.

 If failsafe is not set or enabled, the default behaviour is to hold last stick position when the signal is lost, which you should avoid.